Knowledge base

 - D-Bus

-- Gnome-keyring or kwallet(in principle already present on your machine except with some light distributions)
+- Gnome-keyring or kwallet(usually already present on your machine except with certain lightweight distributions)

 Installation of kDrive on Linux

-- Right-click on the file and choose Permissions.
+- Right-click on the file and select Permissions.

-- Optional for Ubuntu: add the file in "App Preferences on Startup" so that kDrive runs on startup.
+- Optional for Ubuntu: add the file to "Startup Application Preferences" so that kDrive runs on startup.

-On this OS some kDrive features are not available, such as the Lite Sync option or the right-click context menu.
+On this OS, some features of kDrive are not available, such as the Lite Sync option or the right-click context menu.

-* Since version 23.04 (and later) of Ubuntu, after double-clicking on the AppImage file, nothing will happen.
-The latest versions of Ubuntu use a recent "too" version of FUSE (the "Filesystem in User Space" interface on which AppImages rely to work) for which AppImages are not designed.
-The AppImages need FUSE v2 to work: sudo apt install libfuse2
+* Since version 23.04 (and later) of Ubuntu, nothing will happen after double-clicking the AppImage file.
+Indeed, the latest versions of Ubuntu use a version of FUSE that is "too" recent (the "Filesystem in User Space" interface on which AppImages rely to function) for which AppImages are not designed.
+AppImages need FUSE v2 to function: sudo apt install libfuse2

 Link to this FAQ: